 Generally, we cover drugs filled at an out-of-network pharmacy only when you aren't able to use a network pharmacy.
+We also have network pharmacies outside of our service area where you can get prescriptions filled as a member of our plan.
 Check first with your Care Team at 1-866-783-1444 (TTY users call 711) to see if there's a network pharmacy nearby.